R3Conclave/conclave-core-sdk/external-docs/docs/enclaves.md

 ### Measurements vs signers

 The code hash included in a remote attestation is called a **measurement**.
-It's not the hash of the enclave file itself but rather a more complex hash that must be calculated with special tools.
-The measurement hash covers the code that will be loaded into an enclave, along with metadata.
+It's not the hash of any particular file but rather a more complex hash that must be calculated with special tools.
+It covers the entire module and all of its dependencies loaded into an enclave (a fat JAR).

 A measurement hash is pretty unhelpful by itself.
 It's just a large number.
 To be meaningful you must _reproduce_ the measurement from the source code of the enclave.
 With Conclave this is easy, as we've fixed everything that might cause